 - Swelling in the lower legs

-Diagnosis of Ascites
+Diagnosis of Ascites Treatment

-Ultrasound or Imaging tests:
+Ultrasound or Imaging Tests:

 - X-ray, CT scan, or ultrasound reveal the inside parts of your belly in details that help the doctor know the cause of ascites.